Victor-IX/Blender-Launcher-V2/README.md

 ***

-:sparkling_heart: Thanx for using Blender Launcher!
+:sparkling_heart: Thanks for using Blender Launcher!
 Have a nice day!